segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

    - **EMR Cluster ID**: The EMR Cluster ID where the Data Lakes jobs will be run.
    - **Glue Catalog ID**: The Glue Catalog ID (this must be the same as your AWS account ID).
    - **IAM Role ARN**: The ARN of the IAM role that Segment will use to connect to Data Lakes.
    - **S3 Bucket**: Name of the S3 bucket used by Data Lakes.
-The EMR cluster will be configured to store logs in this bucket.
+The EMR cluster will store logs in this bucket.

 5. _(Optional)_ **Date Partition**: Optional setting to change the date partition structure.
 If the default structure `day=<YYYY-MM-DD>/hr=<HH>` is sufficient, then no change is required.
 However if you prefer to partition the data by a different date structure, you can choose from four preset options:
   - Day/Hour [YYYY-MM-DD/HH] (Default)